tinymce/tinymce-docs/plugins/permanentpen.md

 ![Permanent pen properties]({{site.baseurl}}/images/pp-prop.png)
 2. Select the desired settings from the **Font** and **Size** drop-down menus.
 3. To select the desired **Styles**, click on the radio button next to **Bold**, **Italic**, **Strikethrough**, or **Underline**.
-4. Choose the desired color to set the **Text color**.
+4. Choose the desired **Text color**.
 5. Select the desired **Background color**
 6. Press **Ok** to Save or **Cancel** to dismiss.

 **Result**:
-When the Permanent Pen is enabled, it will apply the new settings to the input text.
+When the Permanent Pen is enabled, it will apply the new settings to the entered text.

 #### Using the script